 Age 5-6: Kindergarten – Grade 1, French immersion; piano lessons

-Age 7-11: Grades 2-6, Mode 3 education (aka “the gifted program” or “the brainers”), showing aptitude for language, problem solving and math
+Age 7-11: Grades 2-6, Mode 3 education (aka “the gifted program” or “the brainers”), showing an aptitude for language, problem-solving and math

 Age 11: Compete to get into the University of Toronto Schools, earn one of the 78 spots (from 1000+ applicants!)